 Our tour of the Cotswolds features an exclusive visit to Highgrove House, the country home of HRH The Prince of Wales.
 This will be a rare opportunity to see these fascinating gardens which of course are cultivated using wholly organic methods.

 Some of the finest gardens in England are to be found nestled among the green and rolling hills of Gloucestershire.
-Our tour begins at the calm and soothing Abbey House Garden at Malmesbury, home to a stunning rose collection.
+Our tour begins at the ‘Arts and Crafts’ house of Rodmarton Manor, whose fine garden comprises a series of ‘outdoor rooms’, each with its own distinctive character.
 Hidcote Manor’s contrasting garden rooms and Kiftsgate’s splendid views are justly famous.
 We shall also visit the small, private garden of Misarden Park and our final visit is to Westonbirt, the National Arboretum.

-Please note, by the very nature of this holiday, the running order of the tour is subject to change as we are beholden to a successful application for admittance to Highgrove which will be confirmed in February 2019.
+Please note, by the very nature of this holiday, the running order of the tour and the tour dates are subject to change as we are beholden to a successful application for admittance to Highgrove which will be confirmed in February 2021.

 - Services of a professional tour manager